 To book private events, you need to generate leads.
-Generally we see a 10-20% closing rate on incoming leads for restaurants that respond quickly and follow up with organized food and beverage options.
-That means every 10 incoming leads, you should be able to book 1 or 2 with an average of $1500.
+Generally, we see a 10-20% closing rate on incoming leads for restaurants that respond quickly and follow up with organized food and beverage options.
+That means for every 10 incoming leads, you should be able to book 1 or 2 with an average of $1500.

 Make a note of your current incoming leads through both phone calls and website requests.

 If you don’t have a dedicated page on your website for private parties, groups, or catering lead captures, you need to make one NOW!
 Even if you don’t have a “private” space, you will still get requests from groups looking for a place to book dinner, drinks, etc.